Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 11. **Subsidies:**
 12. **Custom Fields:**

+When you have finished filling in the fields, click the **Save** button.

 ## Company Current Accounts
 The Company Current Accounts section is the view of available balance of sub-account and/or contracts, and also the view of all movements of sub-accounts and/or contracts.

-For easier quieries there is a filter panel available.
+For easier quieries, there is a filter panel available.
 The first option in the filter panel is the type of report:

 ![Company Current Accounts](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Fleets/Company%20Current%20Accounts.PNG)